edwardtheharris/helm-charts/charts/flannel/index.md

 ## Flannel Chart Usage

-For basic installations this is a simple process.
+For basic installations this is a simple process[^flannel-helm-docs].

 1. Create the namespace.